chef/chef/kitchen-tests/README.md

 ## Testing

 We use Test Kitchen to build instances, test client code, and destroy instances.
-If you are unfamiliar with Test Kitchen we recommend checking out the [tutorial](http://kitchen.ci/) along with the `kitchen-dokken` [driver documentation](https://github.com/someara/kitchen-dokken).
-Test Kitchen is configured to manipulate instances using [Docker](https://www.docker.com/) when testing locally and when testing pull requests on [Travis CI](https://travis-ci.com/).
+If you are unfamiliar with Test Kitchen, we recommend checking out the [tutorial](http://kitchen.ci/) along with the `kitchen-dokken` [driver documentation](https://github.com/someara/kitchen-dokken).
+Test Kitchen is configured to manipulate instances using [Docker](https://www.docker.com/) when testing locally, and when testing, pull requests on [Buildkite](https://buildkite.com/chef-oss/chef-chef-master-verify).

 ### Commands